demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 6. In the `webApplicationInfo`, replace the value of `id` attribute with the value of the *Bot ID* from step 5 of the **Create the Demisto Bot in Microsoft Teams section**.
 7. Compress the 3 files (the modified `manifest.json` file, `color.png` and `outline.png`).
 8. Navigate to [Manage Apps in the Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps).
-9. Click the **+Upload** button.
+9. Click the **Actions** button and then the **+ Upload new app** button.
 10. In the pop-up window, click the **Upload** button.
-11. Browse for the ZIP file you created in step 5, open it, and wait a few seconds until it loads.
+11. Browse for the ZIP file you created in step 7, open it, and wait a few seconds until it loads.
 12. Search for **Demisto Bot**.
 13. In the line where `Demisto Bot` shows under **Name**, tick the V on the left.
 14. Click the **Add to team** button.